B07901087/PLT-code-generator/README.txt

 execute "make huangemmplt_stratus-exe" to perform behavioral simulation

-if you want to execute all commands: you can execute "bash run_all.sh", which execute the steps from one to three.
+if you want to execute all commands: you can execute "bash run_all.sh", which execute the steps 1~3.
 For the fourth step, please see the video demo to save your time.

 ****** note that "make code-gen" will raise an error as we have semantic errors in the fifth program.
 The behavior is expected *****